mattermost/docs/source/process/training.rst

 - **Technical Training**

   - Audience: Primarily support, SAs and QA
-  - Technical understanding of how the feature works and how it was built (to help with better troubleshoot)
+  - Technical understanding of how the feature works and how it was built (to help with better troubleshooting)
   - Technical flow for the feature, data structure, etc.
   - What to ask for when troubleshooting
   - Q&A